 IV.
 Steps for Reporting Student Mistreatment

 The university takes allegations of student mistreatment by faculty, residents, staff or other students very seriously and strongly encourages its faculty, staff and students who are witness to such conduct to report it immediately, without fear of retaliation, to any of the following three deans: the senior associate dean for education, the associate dean for student affairs, or the associate dean for medical student education.
-These individuals will offer guidance and support to the student and discuss informal and formal options to resolve the matter, which are described below.
+These individuals will offer guidance and support — described below — to the student and discuss informal and formal options to resolve the matter.
 (Refer to Section VII.
 Additional Resources.)

 Students may also consult with the student ombudsperson as a confidential resource.
 The student ombudsperson can provide guidance as well as mediation, directly or indirectly, between the student and the offender.